dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 First, Stoet and Geary's original paradox is **robust.** It doesn't matter how you measure gender inequality and or if you use propensities or raw fractions to measure women's fraction of STEM degrees.
 It's not fair to imply that they cherry-picked the details of their analysis to support some pre-determined conclusion.

 Second, the paradox is **somewhat limited.** It appears with STEM degrees no matter how you define "equality" and how you torture the data.
-For STEM researchers, the effect depends on the definition of gender equality, and it is more modest when it does appear.
-This is weird, and I don't understand it.
-Still, it shows that we need more nuance than "more gender equality → fewer women in STEM".
+For STEM researchers, the effect is more modest and only appears for certain definitions of gender equality.
+This is weird, and I don't understand it other than that it suggests we need more nuance than "more gender equality → fewer women in STEM".

 Third, **resist simplistic causal explanations!** People choose degrees for lots of reasons: Economics,  working conditions, family influences, cultural/media influences, intrinsic interest, and simply what degree programs are accessible.
 Most of these operate in feedback loops with each other.
 My love for scatterplots is vaster than the seas, but they're at most *vaguely suggestive* of any single cause.